qusers/qsource/README.md

 * No tabs, spaces only.
 * Two spaces for indentation of each level.
-* No more than 80 characters to allow for easy code visualization across editors and screens, specially important for easy cellphone coding, reading.
+* No more than 80 characters to allow for easy code visualization across editors and screens.
+Specially important for easy mobile device coding, reading.
 * No trailing whitespaces.
 They are not seen by default in most editors but still count as changes in git.
 * Column 36 for : on variable declaration.